cin-lawrence/code-jam-2024/README.md

 Upon creating a Bot account and a Discord server, retrieve the Bot token and the server ID (see `Server Settings > Widget > Server ID`, then copy it).

+**The application can be installed using either of 2 ways below.**

 ### In the host machine
 Change your working directory to the project's root folder.
 ```
 cd code-jam-2024
 ```
-Install the dependencies. _It would be nicer if you had a virtual environment._
+Install the dependencies. _It could be nicer if you have a virtual environment._
 ```
 pip install -r requirements-dev.txt
 ```